haalgamu/within3challenge/README.md

 ```
 Finally, go to the page [https://localhost:4000/graphql](https://localhost:4000/graphql).
 It is a landing page where you can execute queries or mutations.

-On there, you can ask for the query _getPostalCodeInfo_
+On there, you can execute for the query _getPostalCodeInfo_
 ```graphql
 query postalCode($postalCode: String!, $countryCode: String!){
         getPostalCodeInfo(